zhalvorsen/caliptra-mcu-sw/docs/src/ide_km.md

-# IDE_KM - Integrity and Data Encryption Key Management Protocol
+# IDE_KM - Integrity and Data Encryption Key Management Protocol Support

 The Caliptra subsystem enables IDE_KM protocol support over SPDM secure sessions by transmitting IDE_KM messages as application data.
 The IDE_KM protocol manages the provisioning of encryption keys for IDE streams, providing confidentiality, integrity, and replay protection for Translation Layer Packets (TLPs).

 To implement IDE_KM, devices must provide the `IdeDriver` trait implementation.
 This trait defines the interfaces and configuration necessary for secure IDE key management.
 This documentation describes how to integrate IDE_KM with the Caliptra subsystem, outlines implementation requirements, and offers guidance for usage.